D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 an existing block blob.
 Any metadata on the blob will be overwritten.

 - Put Block List
-writes a blob by soecifying the list of bloch IDs that make up the blob.
+writes a blob by specifying the list of block IDs that make up the blob.
 It allows to update a blob by uploading only those blocks that have changed and then committing the new blocks and the old one together as a new version.